FarhadIbrahimov/myChatProject/README/notes.md

 $${\color{purple}ChatState Function}$$
 This function is used to consume the ChatContext and retrieve the chat-related state and functions.
 It uses the useContext hook to access the context and return its value.

+$${\color{orange}ChatLogic}$$
+$${\color{purple}getSender}$$ returns the name of the sender who is not the logged-in user in a conversation.
+$${\color{purple}getSenderFull}$$ returns the full user object of the sender who is not the logged-in user in a conversation.
+These functions are used in my application to display the sender's name or information in a chat or messaging context based on the logged-in user and the participants of the conversation.